crowdsecurity/crowdsec-docs/crowdsec-docs/docs/parsers/format.md

 ```

 The parser nodes are processed sequentially based on the alphabetical order of [stages](../stages) and subsequent files.
-If the node is considered successful (grok is present and returned data or no grok is present) and "onsuccess" equals to `next_stage`, then the {{v1X.event.name}} is moved to the next stage.
+If the node is considered successful (grok is present and returned data or no grok is present) and "onsuccess" equals to `next_stage`, then the event is moved to the next stage.

 ## Parser trees